Best Chest Exercise

 Often neglected and thus creating a somewhat off-balance look, upper chest focuses on the portion tying into the clavicles.

-Incline Dumbbell Chest Presses is just like the flat-bench bench press, except you tilt the back up about 30 degrees.
-This also puts a fair deal of stress on the front shoulders, so make sure to purposefully pull your shoulders down and pull your scapulas together against the pad; thrusting your shoulders forward in this position is an invitation to injury.
+• Incline Dumbbell Chest Presses: Incline dumbbell chest presses is just like the flat-bench bench press, except you tilt the back up about 30 degrees.
+This also puts a fair amount of stress on the front shoulders, so make sure to purposefully pull your shoulders down and pull your scapulae together against the pad; thrusting your shoulders forward in this position is an invitation to injury.

 Lower Chest